jacobian1128/tgprint/README.md

 TGPRINT send an image to a Telegram bot from MATLAB

 You can choose sending mode:
-1. tgprint('photo'): send an image with compression using sendPhoto of Telegram Bot API
+1. tgprint('photo'): send an image w/ compression using sendPhoto of Telegram Bot API
-2. tgprint('document'): send an image without compression using sendDocument of Telegram Bot API
+2. tgprint('document'): send an image w/o compression using sendDocument of Telegram Bot API

 Example: